 If you've ever waxed, chances are you've had to deal with ingrown hair.
 They're not only unattractive, but they can also be painful.
 An ingrown hair after waxing happens when the hair never breaks the skin's surface as it grows or does come out of skin first and then grows back into the skin.
-Most commonly it occurs in areas where the hair is thick like on men, the underarms, or especially where it's both thick and curly, like in the bikini line.
+Most commonly it occurs in areas where the hair is thicker like men's facial hair or the underarms, or especially where it's both thick and curly, like on the bikini line.
 Really, though, it can happen anywhere the hair is waxed.

 The goal in waxing is to remove the entire hair from the follicle, but it tends to break either above or below the skin's surface when being waxed.
 This often happens because wax is removed in the opposite direction of its growth and there's more strain on the hair.